fidelity/seq2pat/README.md

 the expressiveness of a high-level ```Python``` public interface.

 Seq2Pat is developed as a joint collaboration between Fidelity Investments and the Tepper School of Business at CMU.
+Full documentation is available at [fidelity.github.io/seq2pat](https://fidelity.github.io/seq2pat).

 ## Quick Start
 ```python